The 2025-2026 application is now closed. The 2026-2027 competition will open in Spring 2025.

 This 2-page document outlines the Who, What, When, Where, Why, and How of what you are proposing for your Fulbright grant.
 If you are pursuing a research project, developing a strong, feasible and compelling project is the most important aspect of a successful Fulbright application.

-The first step is to familiarize yourself with the award description for your host country and selected award to understand the type of grant you are allowed to propose.
-Depending on the country and award, applicants may also have the option to propose completing a graduate degree program.
+The first step is to thoroughly read the award description for your selected award and host country to understand the type of grant you are allowed to propose (Independent Study/Research or Graduate Degree Enrollment).
+Depending on the country and award parameters, applicants may have the option to propose completing a graduate degree program.
 Some countries have specific arrangements or named awards for graduate study.
-In this case, applicants should focus on demonstrating the reasons for pursuing the proposed program at a particular institution in the host country.
+In this case, applicants should focus on demonstrating the reasons for pursuing the proposed graduate program at a particular institution in the host country.

 Whether you are applying for a research project or a degree program, the proposal should indicate a clear commitment to the host country community and a description of how you will engage with it.

 Develop an intellectually compelling and feasible project: This is the most important factor in presenting a successful application.
-Program design varies from country to country and while some countries encourage applicants to incorporate coursework into a project, others prefer independent research.
+Program design will vary by country and award, and while some countries encourage applicants to incorporate coursework into a project, others prefer independent research.
 You should ensure that your proposed project fits the program guidelines for the host country and award.

 For applicants proposing independent study/research projects, address the following points: